 It significantly reduced the risk of the UK being hit by a nuclear strike at short notice.
 As a result, in the early 1990s, the 'four-minute-warning' public alert system ended operations.

 The deal also meant an end to the American nuclear-armed cruise missiles that had been controversially based at RAF Greenham Common and RAF Molesworth.

 This treaty had no effect on the UK’s own nuclear weapons capabilities or rights, as it was only between Russia and the US.

-What is Russia's stance on it?
+What has Russia's stance been?